AER: Insights Submission Guidelines

 Manuscripts should contain no more than a total of 5 exhibits (tables and figures).
 Individual tables and figures are limited to one page each.
 Manuscripts that don't meet these requirements will not be reviewed.

 Length limits on submissions and revisions will be strictly enforced.
-Online appendix materials are allowed (of unlimited length).
-If referees or the Editor do not feel able to evaluate the essential elements of the paper from the main text alone, that can be grounds for rejection.
-Theoretical papers should generally include proofs in the body of the paper, relegating to the online appendix only routine technical arguments.
+Online appendix materials are allowed (of unlimited length), but papers should be self-contained.
+If referees or the Editor do not feel able to evaluate the paper from the main text alone, that can be grounds for rejection.
+Theoretical papers should include proofs in the body of the paper.

 - Your manuscript should include a title page with each author's name and contact information.